Hive-type polytopes for quiver multiplicities and the membership problem for quiver moment cones: Moment cones for quivers and the proof of Theorem

 \subsection{Acknowledgment}

-The authors would like to thank Harm Derksen, Cole Franks, and Visu Makam for helpful conversations on the subject of the paper.
-C. Chindris is supported by Simons Foundation grant $\# 711639$.
+The authors would like to thank Harm Derksen, Cole Franks, and Visu Makam for their helpful conversations on the subject of the paper.
+We are also grateful to Mich{\`e}le Vergne and Michael Walter for their enlightening discussions on the paper.
+Additionally, we extend our thanks to the anonymous referee for their valuable comments and suggestions, which significantly improved the exposition of this work.